 River Valley High School is a public high school in Caledonia.
-The principal of River Valley High School is Mr. David J. Coleman, who can be contacted at firstname.lastname@example.org.
-575 children attend River Valley High School and identify primarily as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-18% of the 575 students here are classified as "economically disadvantaged", and 22% are paying reduced lunch prices.
+The principal of River Valley High School is Mr. David J. Coleman and can be contacted at firstname.lastname@example.org.
+575 students go to River Valley High School and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+18% of the 575 students here are classified as "economically disadvantaged", and 22% have subsidized lunches.
 The ratio of students to teachers at River Valley High School is 18:1.
 Harding High School is one of the nearest high schools.

 |Native American or Native Alaskan||0.8%||0.2%|